kliu128/kliu.io/content/post/outlook-email-debugging.md

 Previously, I had the DNS set up like so: MX (mail) --> CNAME (alias to another domain) --> A (IP address of mail server).
 As suggested, I changed it to MX --> A, retested, and... it worked!

 In summary: Outlook doesn't like MX records pointing to CNAMEs, apparently.
 I'd be interested to know if this is standard behavior at all or if it's just a Microsoft peculiarity (especially since all other mail servers appear to be fine with a CNAME.)

+edit: Actually, [upon further research](https://exchangepedia.com/2006/12/should-mx-record-point-to-cname-records-aliases.html) it appears that RFC 2181 *does* mandate pointing an MX directly to an A record.
+So Outlook is in the clear here (although most mail servers apparently handle MX -> CNAME -> A alright).
+An interesting quirk to keep in mind!